-The Old Testament reading for Pentecost this Sunday is a story that is familiar to many but has probably been actually read by few.
+The Old Testament reading for Pentecost tomorrow is a story that is familiar to many but has probably been actually read by few.
 The Tower of Babel tale was part of the first seminar assignment (Genesis 1-25) for one hundred or so freshmen last fall in the interdisciplinary course I teach.
 These chapters contain stories so seminal and formative—creation, the Garden of Eden, Cain and Abel, Noah and his ark, the call and adventures of Abraham—that it is impossible to do them all justice.
 So I didn’t try.
 Instead, I focused our seminar attention on the strange story in Genesis 11.
 Very briefly, it is traditionally interpreted as a story similar to Noah and the flood—human beings are getting uppity and God puts them in their place.
 Because of their hubris, God scatters people in every direction as well as “confusing their language” so they can no longer understand each other.
 Just as we can blame Adam and Eve for original sin, so our seeming incapability of understanding or truly communicating with each other is inherited from the people of Babel who thought themselves to be greater than they actually were.

 Reading this story anew with my students last fall, however, revealed something far more interesting and provocative.
 First of all, there is no obvious challenge to God from the people of Babel.
 What they want to do is build a city, share their talents, build a tower as tall as their abilities and technology will allow, settle down, stop wandering, and “make a name for ourselves—otherwise we shall be scattered abroad upon the face of the earth.”
 In other words, this is a story about the early beginnings of what we recognize as civilization.
 Recognizing that the world is a demanding and scary place, human beings learn that there is strength and security in cooperation and numbers.
 Self-reliance and independence are better established collectively than individually.
 There is no obvious sense of humans thumbing their noses at God here, just a desire to reap the benefits of community.
 So what’s the big deal?